+The message above appears if the calibration is successful.
 If the calibration fails, an error message will be displayed for one second and you will hear a beep, and then return to the current calibration mode again.
-A CURRENT CAL message is displayed.

 Calibration Record

 Table 8-9 Calibration record